 Last but not least, another Wilson Prom walks is Vereker Outlook.
 Although slightly longer at 6km and 2 hours return it is worth the effort because it is jam-packed with speechless views.
 This walk starts at the Five-mile care park and offers beautiful panoramic views of the Darby Saddle, Corner Inlet, and Cotters Beach.

 How to get to Wilson Prom?

 It is 3 hours drive from Melbourne CBD and the tidal river is a further 30 minutes drive from the entrance of the National Park.
 Note: there are no fuel supplies at the park so come prepared 9 or fill up at Yanakiem Fish Creek and Foster) and look out for wildlife.

 Something worth mentioning is all the plants, animals, and cultural sites in the Wilsons Prom are protected and should not be disturbed, fed, or removed.
 If found, there is a penalty for it.
-Also, keep in mind, no bicycles, motorcycles, or trial bikes are allowed on the walking tracks.
+Also, keep in mind, that no bicycles, motorcycles, or trial bikes are allowed on the walking tracks.

-Before you go on walks, day or multi night hikes,
+Before you go on walks, day or multi-night hikes,

 - Let someone know or leave a note where you are going

 - Don’t forget to bring a first aid kit, sunhat, sunscreen, sufficient drinking water, waterproof clothing, and sturdy walking shoes.